NovaMachina-Mods/ExNihiloSequentia/docs/sieve.md

 =====
 The sieve is how you get most of your resources.
 Pretty much everything can be obtained by sifting a block in the sieve.
 You will need to place a mesh in the sieve before you can use it.
 To place a block in the sieve, simply right click the sieve with the block that you want to sift.
 Continue right clicking until the block is gone to obtain your resources.

+Multi-sieve sifting can be accomplished by placing other sieves nearby on the same Y level.
+A sieve that is activated will attempt to use other sieves in a configurable radius.

 !!!
 Warning
     Once a block is partially sieved it is stuck in the sieve until you finish sifting.